Galaxy Wearable

 ⚖️ Pros & Cons Analysis

-- ✅ The Good: Offers fine-grained control over notifications and device behavior, empowering users to tailor their wearable experience to their personal workflow.
+• ✅ The Good: Granular control over permissions and notifications, empowering users to tailor their privacy and focus settings.

 🛠️ Room for Improvement